 Speaking of your attorney, this is the person with whom you should be completely forthright, even if it means revealing embarrassing or even incriminating details.
 The attorney-client privilege offers you the freedom to divulge sensitive information to your lawyer with the assurance that your communications will remain confidential.

 The last person you want to be surprised by an unknown element in your case is your lawyer.
 The more information your attorney has at hand, the better equipped she will be to help you avoid lasting damage from a criminal investigation.

 Dragging your feet

-In a high-stakes legal matter such as a criminal investigation, every hour and minute counts.
-If you are just finding out federal investigators have you on their radar, it is likely the investigation has already been active for weeks or even months.
+Every hour and minute counts in a high-stakes legal matter such as a criminal investigation.
+If you are just finding out federal investigators have you on their radar, likely, the investigation has already been active for weeks or even months.